justasimulation/CarND-Extended-Kalman-Filter-Project/README.md

 * But errors are visible, especially on the first data file visualization.
 At the moment for me it is not clear how this can be fixed.
 * Based on visualizations, the second data file tracking looks better than the first data file tracking, but based on on the errors it is the opposite.
-This reminds me of the same problem from almost every project of the first term: it is not clear how a particular error metric is related to performance in real life.
+This may be because of different scales, but still this reminds me of the same problem from almost every project of the first term: it is not clear how a particular error metric is related to performance in real life.